Randomized Experimental Design via Geographic Clustering: Algorithm

-\item{\bf Parallel computation of natural cuts around seed nodes.} After selecting the seed set, we compute a ``natural cut'' around each seed node in parallel.
-Consider a seed node $v$, and let $Q~= \frac{w(V)}{k}$, i.e., $Q$ is the maximum weight of a cluster in an $\alpha$-balanced partitioning.
-The idea is first to compute a core $C(v)$ around node $v$ by performing a BFS around node $v$ until we cover $Q/10$ nodes.
+\item{\bf Natural cuts around seed nodes.} After selecting the seed set, we compute a ``natural cut'' around each seed node in parallel.
+Consider a seed node $v$, and let $Q~= (1+\alpha)\frac{w(V)}{M}$, i.e., $Q$ is the maximum weight of a cluster in an $\alpha$-balanced partitioning.
+The idea is first to compute a core $C(v)$ around node $v$ by performing a BFS around node $v$ until we cover $Q/10$ nodes (wher the constant $10$ is heuristic).
 We contract $C(v)$ to a node $s$.
-Then we continue the BFS until the total size of the neighborhood reaches $Q$ and form a graph $G'(v)$ around node $v$.
+Then, we continue the BFS until the total size of the neighborhood reaches $Q$ and form a graph $G'(v)$ around node $v$.
 We take the rest of the graph $G\backslash G'(v)$ and contract it to one node, denoted by $t$.
 Finally, we compute a minimum $(s,t)$-cut in this graph $G'(v)$.
 We call this $(s,t)$-cut a {\em natural cut} around seed node $v$.
 A desirable property of this cut is that it has less than $Q$ total weight on its nodes, and can be used as a building block for computing parts of a balanced partitioning.
-Note that we compute all these natural cuts in parallel in a distributed manner by applying a MapReduce framework, uploading the graph in a distributed hash-table service, and accessing the neighborhood of nodes via a read-only service~\cite{aydin2015distributed, KiverisLMRV14}.
+We can compute all these natural cuts in parallel in a distributed manner by applying a MapReduce framework, uploading the graph in a distributed hash-table service, and accessing the neighborhood of nodes via a read-only service~\cite{aydin2015distributed, KiverisLMRV14}.

 \item{\bf Distributed connected components.} As the next part of the contraction stage, we remove all edges of the graph that appear in at least one of the natural cuts computed around the seed nodes, and then compute connected components in the remaining graph (after removing those edges).
-We apply a distributed implementation of connected components that employs a distributed hash-table service, and that has been shown to be effective and scalable in practice~\cite{KiverisLMRV14, RastogiMCS13}.
+We apply a distributed implementation of connected components that employs a distributed hash-table service that has been shown to be effective and scalable in practice~\cite{KiverisLMRV14, RastogiMCS13}.

-\item{\bf Contracting nodes of each connected component.} After computing connected components, we can easily construct a contracted graph as follows: we put a node $u_i$ for each connected component $T_i$ with node weight $w(T_i)$, i.e., the sum of the weight of nodes in $T_i$.
-We also set the weight of the edge between two nodes $u_i$ and $u_j$ to $w(u_i, u_j)$.
+\item{\bf Contraction of each connected component.} After computing connected components, we can easily construct a contracted graph as follows: we put a node $u_i$ for each connected component $T_i$ with node weight $w(T_i)$, i.e., the sum of the weight of nodes in $T_i$.
+We also set the weight of the edge between two nodes $u_i$ and $u_j$ to the sum of edge weights between components $T_i$ and $T_j$. \end{enumerate}